Press, Sector

 Leading the charge among the first occupants are Byron Community College, Northern Rivers Community Foundation, and The Family Centre.
 Baloney’s Deli café fit out is also well underway.

-Byron CoLab on Arakwal Country, Centre Manager, Mikaela Hicks oversees the site and shares her delight as it opens to the public.
+Byron CoLab on Arakwal Country Centre Manager, Mikaela Hicks, oversees the site and shared her delight as it opens to the public.

 “It’s been tremendously exciting welcoming the first ten tenants into the centre, following handover of the redevelopment to Social Futures in August this year,” said Mrs Hicks.